Lokathor/fermium/README.md

 On **Windows MSVC**, this crate will "just work" all on its own.
 The necessary files are packaged into the crate and you don't need to do anything special.
-Windows is the platform for video games, so naturally gamedev library developers should make sure that gamedev libraries have top quality support on windows.
+Windows is the platform for video games, so naturally gamedev library developers should make sure that gamedev libraries have top quality support on Windows.
 They absolutely _shouldn't_ require you to get files and unpack them yourselves into a bunch of special directories and then [use a custom build script](https://github.com/Rust-SDL2/rust-sdl2#windows-with-build-script), that